|

 2 Biggest Publishing Mistakes Writers Make

-Let’s talk about the two biggest publishing mistakes writers make that I actually see over and over again.
+Let’s talk about the two biggest publishing mistakes writers make.
+I see these over and over again.
 Are you making these mistakes?

 Publish Mistakes Writers Make: The 2 Biggest